aaronjridley/airglow-controller/docs/UM_Setup.md

 Connecting through a tunnel with Cloudflare:

-13. download cloudflared to the machine you want to tunnel TO from
+13. download cloudflared to the machine you want to tunnel TO (i.e., the fpi machine):

 https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/